 Equipment

-- 1 ½-2 pint (¾-1 quart) pudding bowl 4 cup pudding bowl, plus greaseproof paper, kitchen foil and string to prepare a lid if necessary, some pudding bowls have clip-on lids
+- 1 ½-2 pint (¾-1 quart) pudding bowl or basin [4 cup pudding bowl], plus greaseproof/baking paper, kitchen foil and string to prepare a lid if necessary, some pudding bowls have clip-on lids

 - Slow cooker/crock pot at least 3.5 litres (3 quarts plus) size or large enough to fit your pudding basin with the slow cooker lid placed on top.